 - Preheat the oven to 350°F. Line a large baking tray with parchment paper.

 - In a medium-sized bowl, sift together the flour, baking powder, cornstarch and salt.
-In the bowl of a stand-mixer, or in a large bowl with an electric beater, blend the vegan butter with the granulated sugar and brown sugar until creamy and smooth.
+In the bowl of a stand-mixer, or in a large bowl with an electric beater, blend the vegan butter with the granulated sugar, brown sugar and plant-based milk until creamy and smooth.
 Blend in the vanilla.

 - Add the flour mixture to the vegan butter mixture, blending well until most of the flour is mixed in.
 Fold in the chopped strawberries and white chocolate chips, taking care not to over-mix.
 The dough with be thick, soft and a bit sticky.